 Pilots who join Atlantic Sun Airways will be given partial credit for previous flight hours flown with a recognized virtual airline.
 Recognition will be based on activity, time flown with former airline, and validity of excellences of airline policies.
 The amount of transferable hours will be decided on a case-by case basis and will not exceed 300 hours.
 These hours must be validated.
 If there is no website provided in the comments field of the application, there will be no extra hours rewarded.

 Transferred hours will not be awarded to a pilot until he/she has filed a first flight report with Atlantic Sun Airways.

-Atlantic Sun Airways currently has five main operational areas.
-They are: Denver, CO, Orlando, FL., Boston, MA, Amsterdam Schiphol, The Netherlands and Changi, Singapore (operations by S.E.A.Gull Airlines).
-In addition, we have a Training Base located at Boeing Field (King County Intl.) near Seattle, WA.
+Atlantic Sun Airways currently has six main operational areas.
+They are: Denver, CO, Orlando, FL., Boston, MA, Amsterdam Schiphol, The Netherlands, Changi, Singapore and Rio de Janeiro (Galeao).

 Atlantic Sun Airways does not have flight assignments.
 However, there is a comprehensive flight schedule database from which pilots may choose a flight.
 Pilots must fly only routes which are on our flight schedules.
 The clock in FS has to be set to (roughly) meet the departure time given in the schedule.
 The use of "real time" is only allowed for online flights on Vatsim or IVAO.

 Pilots are not permitted to fly routes or flights that are above their rank category. i.e.: a Trainee or Second Officer (both category 'A' pilots) are only permitted to fly category 'A' flights.
 Flight Reports filed for flights for any other category will be rejected without consideration.
 However, a category 'C' pilot can fly all category (A, B, C) flights.